 Any qualified WELS 7-8th

 grade student is welcome to enroll in the course, as long as there are student seats still available.
 Seats will be filled on a first-registered, first-enrolled policy.
-The course will have a minimum enrollment of 8 students and a maximum of 12 students per section.
-It will be up to the course instructor if he/she is willing to have more than one section.
+The course will have a minimum enrollment of 8 students and a maximum of 20 students.

 Tuition for 7-8th

 grade students is $125 per student per semester for 2018-19.
 This is 50% of the cost that high school students pay for courses through ALHSO.
 (The tuition cost remains at $250 per semester for all other students.)